Dogtor J.s Recommended

 accomplished immediately.

-conditions and the least amount of the offending substance can trigger reactions that can last for days.
-Remember:
+sensitive conditions and the least amount of the offending substance can trigger reactions that can last for days.

-When the immune system decides that it doesn't like something, it wants no more of it, not just less of it.
-Be creative
+Remember: When the immune system decides that it doesn't like something, it wants no more of it, not just less of

 fruits and vegetables as treats for their dogs.
 Mine love baby carrots, blueberries, apples, broccoli, and cherry tomatoes,